 GoPro needed to launch the Hero 11 Black Mini, a new camera that stripped away the touchscreen to achieve a smaller, more durable form factor.
-The core challenge was to design a full-featured, intuitive user experience on a tiny 72x32px screen, controlled by only two hardware buttons.
+The core challenge was to design a full-featured, intuitive user experience on a tiny, 8-bit, 72x32px screen, controlled by only two hardware buttons.

 As the Lead UX Designer, I was responsible for the entire hardware and software user experience, from the on-device firmware UI to its connection with the mobile app.